sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_engineer.md

 - **Index** - Points at the index the rule should run the filter query against
 - **Priority** - Sets the user-defined rating on the severity of the rule

 The key change during the conversion is that the MITRE Attack tags were not carried over to the ElastAlert rule.
 Unfortunately, not all information or context converts into tool-specific language.
-The conversion process can be updated to change this behaviour as you will find later in the lab.
+The conversion process can be updated to change this behavior as you will find later in the lab.

 ### Convert rules to different alerting platforms